TheHrdlicka/wake-pc/README.md

+# Fork changes
+- Removed plaintext passwords
+- Ping is now using ping instead of port scan
+- Added form for adding more PCs. **Note that it won't work if you don't have any PC in config, so you have to add the first one manually.
+I'm too lazy to sort that out.**
+- Wakeup is done using https://community.chocolatey.org/packages/wakeonlan , since I was testing it on windows...
+Who knows, maybe it's also available on linux.

 # Wake PC

 Wake PC is a super tiny password protected webapp for linux machines that sends WOL packets, written in PHP.